vbookshelf/Simplistic-Epileptic-Seizure-Detector-with-Alarm/README.md

 This project demonstrates a simplistic way to use a MediaPipe Pose model with a laptop, a laptop webcam, an Arduino and a piezoelectric buzzer to automatically detect when a person is having an epileptic seizure.
 When a seizure is detected the system triggers an audible alarm to call for help.

-Someone with greater knowledge of epileptic seizures could use this basic workflow as a starting point to create a more sophisticated seizure detector.
+Someone with specialized knowledge of epileptic seizures and  access to audio or image training data, could use this basic workflow as a starting point to create a more sophisticated seizure detector.
+Maybe it could even be possible to create a system to warn a person of an impending seizure.
+This could be especially useful if a person is driving.

 <br>
 <img src="https://github.com/vbookshelf/Simplistic-Epileptic-Seizure-Detector-with-Alarm/blob/main/images/hardware.jpg" width="400"></img>